CRFO/Udacity_Data_Engineering_Projects/Project 4 - Data Lake with Spark/README.md

 - *dl.cfg* stores AWS access key ID and secret access key.
 Both keys have been removed for safety reasons.
 - *etl.py* loads song_data and log_data JSON files located in S3 then writes the data into songplays, users, songs, artists and time table directories with partitioned parquet format in S3.
 - *test.ipynb* loads song_data and log_data from S3 and writes partitioned parquet files in table directories in S3.
-The song_data only reads JSON files under A folders.
+The song_data only reads JSON files under the top 2 A folders.
 - *README.md* gives an explanation of this project and how to execute it.

 # Tables: